 “Yeah, whatcha doin’ up so early?
 It’s not even eight, mate,” Ryan tells him, following several paces behind.

 “I have my first day of work,” Eggsy replies as he snatches his messenger bag from his bed, a black faux leather thing he picked up from Topshop at Oxford Circus.
-It looks expensive, impressive even, though it only cost fifteen pound.
+It looks expensive, impressive even, though it only cost fifteen pounds.

 Ryan scratches his head, confused by the looks of it.
 “Oh yeah,” he finally says.
 “At that fancy gig with all them fancy folks.”